YolandaCooper2505626/sol./README.md

 Added detailed comments for clarity - 926
 Updated README with new instructions - v8.5.4
 Fixed memory management issue - build 619
+Added new feature for better user experience - build 736